interarticle/lc2k-plus/README.md

 LC2K+ is a C-like macro preprocessor for [LC2K](http://evanhahn.com/random/eecs-370-lc-2k-tricks/), the assembly language used for EECS370 at the University of Michigan.
-It adds basic C-like symbol and function style macro definition, line continuation, better labelling, and C and C++ style comments to the LC2K assembly language.
+It adds basic C-like symbol and function style macro definition, line continuation, better labelling, and C/C++ style comments to the LC2K assembly language.

 Writing assembly is hard.
 Writing LC2K is harder.
 LC2K+ makes it easier to write your LC2K assembly